Educating Yourself on Real Estate Lingo Keeps Stress at a Minimum

-Pre-qualification Letter: This is your starting point for purchasing a home; especially for first-time homebuyers.
-Working with a lender, the pre-qualification gives you an idea of how much buying power you have.
-It is an informal process where you submit basic information without your credit being affected, the lender will give you an idea of what you can afford.
+Pre-qualification Letter: This is your starting point for purchasing a home, especially for first-time homebuyers.
+The pre-qualification gives you an idea of how much buying power you have.
+It is an informal process where you submit basic information without your credit being affected.
+The lender will give you an idea of what you can afford.

 Due Diligence Funds: Paid directly to the seller, these negotiated funds buy a period of time for the buyer to perform all inspections of the home and secure any/all financing.
 The buyer has until 5 pm the last day of the Due Diligence Period to cancel the contract for any or no reason or to move forward with the purchase.
 The fee is credited back to the buyer at closing towards the purchase.
 Should the buyer cancel during this period, the seller keeps the fee and the buyer will receive a credit of the EMD.